 Foreigners are allowed to work in China by means of secondment from overseas headquarters.
-However, the procedure is not very smooth, as the China-based subsidiary needs to submit a secondment letter – instead of a letter of intention of employment.
+However, the procedure is not simple, as the China-based subsidiary needs to submit a secondment letter – instead of a letter of intention of employment.

-However, this policy only applies to very limited locations, including Beijing and Shanghai.
-This may be challenging for enterprises which have complex operational systems and internal mobility programmes.
-As a matter of fact, this remains a challenging issue for workers that come to China for short-term projects – very common especially for enterprises conducting R&D activities.
+Furthermore, this policy only applies to a limited number of locations.
+It may therefore be challenging for enterprises with complex operational systems and internal mobility programmes.
+As a matter of fact, this remains a challenging issue for workers who come to China for short-term projects – very common especially for enterprises conducting R&D activities.